 Thirty-two applications from 12 countries were evaluated via a thorough procedure at national and European levels.
 During the first round, the National Support Organisations evaluated the applications at national level and, if all criteria were met, they awarded a national label to these institutions.
 The national label displays the areas in which the institution has developed its work within the eligible period.
 Institutions were acknowledged for their work in one, two or three of the aforementioned areas.
-Then the National Support Organisations nominated the institution.
+Then the National Support Organisations nominated the institution with the highest score for consideration for the European evaluation.
 Based on the 12 institutions nominated, the Central Support Service and the Steering Committee, acting as the grand jury, selected the winner of the 'eTwinning for future teachers' European award for initial teacher education.